fnando/uptime_checker/README.md

 ### Pushover

 To be notified through iOS/Android push notifications, you can use Pushover ($5 for a lifetime license).
-You can also buy a lifetime license for desktop notifications (or use [Noti](https://notiapp.com) instead).
+You can also buy a lifetime license for desktop notifications.

 1. Create a new application at https://pushover.net/apps/build
 2. Set the API token as the `PUSHOVER_APPLICATION_TOKEN` environment variable.